 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (ASU 2016-02), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Under ASU 2016-02, a lessee will recognize in the statement of financial condition a liability to make lease payments (the lease liability) and a right-to-use asset representing its right to use the underlying asset for the lease term.
-The recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from current U.S. GAAP.
-ASU 2016-02 retains a distinction between finance leases (i.e. capital leases under current U.S. GAAP) and operating leases.
-The classification criteria for distinguishing between finance leases and operating leases and operating leases under current U.S. GAAP.
-For nonpublic entities, the amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2019.
+The recognition, measurement and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from current U.S. GAAP.
+ASU 2016-02 retains a distinction between finance leases (i.e., capital leases under current U.S. GAAP) and operating leases.
+The classification criteria for distinguishing between finance leases and operating leases will be substantially similar to the classification criteria for distinguishing between capital leases and operating leases under current U.S. GAAP.
+The amendments are effective for fiscal years after December 15, 2018 for public business entities.
 Early adoption is permitted.
-The Company is evaluating the impact this ASU will have on the Company's Statement of Financial Condition.
+The Company is evaluating the impact this ASU will have on its Statement of Financial Condition.